MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 Backing up DCs is a critical requirement for any environment.
 Backups protect against data loss for DC failures or administrative errors.
 If such an event occurs, it's necessary to roll back the system state of the DC to a point in time before the failure or error.
 The supported method of restoring a DC to a healthy state is to use a backup application to restore a system state backup that originated from the current installation of the DC.
 The back application should be compatible with Active Directory, such as Windows Server Backup.
 For more information about Windows Server Backup and Active Directory Domain Services (AD DS), see the [AD DS backup and recovery step-by-step guide](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc771290(v=ws.10)).

 With VM technology, certain requirements of Active Directory restore operations take on added significance.
 If you restore a DC by using a copy of the VHD file, you bypass the critical step of updating the database version of a DC after it's restored.
-Replication proceeds with inaccurate tracking numbers, which results in an inconsistent database among DC replicas.
+Replication proceeds with inaccurate tracking numbers that cause an inconsistent database among DC replicas.
 In most cases, this problem is undetected by the replication system and no errors are reported, despite inconsistencies between DCs.

 ### Windows Server Backup and guest OS

 There's one supported way to perform backup and restore of a virtualized DC and that's to run Windows Server Backup in the guest OS.

 In Hyper-V hosts and guests in Windows Server 2012 and later, you can take supported backups of DCs by using snapshots, guest VM export and import, and also Hyper-V Replication.
-However, none of these approaches is a good fit for creating a proper backup history with the slight exception of guest VM export.
+However, none of these approaches are a good fit for creating a proper backup history with the slight exception of guest VM export.

 Windows Server 2016 Hyper-V and later support "production snapshots."
 The Hyper-V server triggers a VSS-based backup of the guest.
 When the guest is done with the snapshot, the host fetches the VHDs and stores them in the backup location.
 This approach works in Windows Server 2012 and later, but there's an incompatibility with BitLocker:

 - When doing a VSS snapshot, Active Directory wants to perform a post-snapshot task.
 The task can mark the database as coming from a backup, or when preparing an IFM source for RODC, remove credentials from the database.
--

 - When Hyper-V mounts the snapshot volume for this task, no facility unlocks the Volume for unencrypted access.
 The Active Directory database engine fails in the attempt to access the database and eventually fails the snapshot.

 > [!NOTE]
 > The shielded VM project mentioned earlier has a Hyper-V host driven backup as a non-goal for maximum data protection of the guest VM.

-### Back up and restore practices to avoid
+### Backup and restore practices to avoid

 As mentioned, DCs running in VMs have restrictions that don't apply to DCs running in physical machines.
 When you back up or restore a virtual DC, avoid the following virtualization software features and practices: